denoni/SpotifyClone/README.md

 ## Things to do/improve

 - [ ] Use protocols to reduce code duplication.
-- [ ] Add more animations(like, follow, navigation, etc)
+- [ ] Add more animations(like, follow, navigation, etc).
-- [ ] Play playlists(one song after another)
+- [ ] Play playlists(one song after another).
-- [ ] Use navigation link for navigation
+- [ ] Use navigation link for navigation.
-- [ ] Save that the user is already logged
+- [ ] Save that the user is already logged.
-- [ ] Unit testing
+- [ ] Unit testing.
 - [ ] Solve animation hitches when scrolling in the playlist tracks.
-- [ ] Better code architecture
+- [ ] Better project architecture.
-- [ ] Make the currently playing track bottom bar work
+- [ ] Make the currently playing track bottom bar work.
-- [ ] Make the three dots work to open more options
+- [ ] Make the three dots work to open more options.

 <br> <br> <br>